arvindmvepa/kaggle_project/README.md

         1. Make sure to have multiple log files if you are running `main.py` multiple times
     3. A nicer approach if you don’t want to capture the output: `nohup python3 main.py 2>&1 >/dev/null &`

+## Use Git LFS
+Git LFS is used for extremely large files.
+Our feature files use Git LFS.
+In order to use Git LFS, follow step 1 here: https://git-lfs.github.com/.
+For pushing any changes, follow step 2 and 3.
+If you would like to checkout or fetch/pull git lfs files, please enter `git lfs help` in the terminal.